 How To Format A Hard Drive For Video Editing

-This allows you to easily move, manage, and backup your projects.
+This allows you to edit videos and then easily move, manage, and backup your projects.
 It also keeps your computer’s internal drive clear for apps, programs, and your OS.

-External drives come in a variety of shapes and sizes, but most of them will need to be formatted for use.
+The best external hard drives come in a variety of shapes, sizes, data transfer speeds, storage capacities, and connections (USB-C, USB 3.0, Thunderbolt 3, Firewire, etc.), but most of them will need to be formatted for use by video editors.

 So how do you do this, and how should you format your drive?